intersystems-community/iris-fhir-template/README.md

 # iris-fhirserver-template
-Base template for using InterSystems IRIS for Health Community Edition as a FHIR Server
+This is the base template for using InterSystems IRIS for Health Community Edition as a FHIR Server

 It setups a FHIR SERVER, imports the test data, demoes REST API usage with a simple web page.